dgroomes/javascript-playground/README.md

   over multiple lines.
 * [x] DONE Incorporate the `draw-*.js` JS scripts into the `src/playground.js` runner script or detail the exact instructions to runs these JS scripts.
+* [x] DONE A JavaScript library bundled with Rollup
+  * This was implemented in `../npm-library-rollup/`
+* [ ] Create an example project of: a JavaScript library bundled with Rollup and with multiple entry points (e.g. web extensions use multiple entrypoints)
+* [ ] Create an example project of: a JavaScript library that also contains TypeScript type definitions
+* [x] DONE Create an example project of: a TypeScript library compiled with `tsc`
+  * This was implemented in `../npm-library-typescript/`
+* [ ] Create an example project of: A monolith-style repository with local libraries defined as NPM workspaces and a workspace that acts as the runnable consumer program.